GlacioHack/xdem/docs/source/spatialstats.rst

     1. The dispersion of elevation differences :math:`\sigma_{dh}` is not stationary, a necessary assumption for spatial statistics.
     2. The number of pixels in the DEM :math:`N` does not equal the number of independent observations in the DEMs, because of spatial correlations.

-In :ref:`spatialstats_corr` and `spatialstats_errorpropag`, we describe how to account for spatial correlations and use those to estimate a number of effective samples to integrate and propagate measurement errors in space.
+The sections :ref:`spatialstats_corr` and :ref:`spatialstats_errorpropag` describe how to account for spatial correlations and use those to integrate and propagate measurement errors in space.

 Workflow for DEM precision estimation
 -------------------------------------